Search

 Life and work

 He was born Henry Graham Greene in Berkhamsted, Hertfordshire, where his father was headmaster of Berkhamsted School, which he attended.
 He went on to Balliol College, Oxford, and his first work (a volume of poetry) was published in 1925, while he was an undergraduate.
 In his autobiography, he gives many details of his difficult childhood.
-After graduation, he took up a career in journalism.
-He became a Catholic in 1926, due to his love story with the Catholic convert Vivien Daryell-Browning, whom he married in 1927.
-Amongst other things, he was a film critic, until he caused the shutdown of the magazine for which he worked by getting it involved in a libel action as a result of a comment he made about Shirley Temple.
+After graduation, he became a Catholic, was briefly married, and took up a career in journalism.
+Amongst other things, he was a film critic, until he caused the closedown of the magazine for which he worked by getting it involved in a libel action as a result of a comment he made about Shirley Temple.

 Bibliography